 A novel about immigrant sisters growing up in Manhattan at the turn of the 20th century.

-by Julia Wertz
+Drinking at the Movies by Julia Wertz

 An obscenely funny memoir about navigating life as a twenty-something alone in New York.

 The Complete Maus by Art Spiegelman

 First graphic novel to win a Pulitzer, Maus is part memoir, part biography, part history, and part fable.

-In the Shadow of No Towers
+In the Shadow of no Towers by Art Spiegelman

 More from Spiegelman - a very personal, very political story of 9/11 and its aftermath.